 9. Don’t forget to have an exit strategy

-And when you’re no longer an active investor, depending on whether you own your properties outright or have mortgage —this will impact on your tax responsibilities.
+And when you’re no longer an active investor, depending on whether you own your properties outright or have a mortgage —this will impact your tax responsibilities.
 Also, you can hold onto your portfolio, sell it, split it or restructure it.
 But, it’s always best to check with an advisor.

 Need help to sell a property quickly?

 As you’re likely aware, when it comes to the property market, things can change overnight.
 So, if for whatever reason, you find yourself in a position that you need to sell any of your houses quickly, companies like House Buy Fast can offer you a range of services to help you.
 For more information go here—https://housebuyfast.co.uk/